-When we left that neighborhood, we left a lot of treehouses and no dog would sleep without a nice house, but I took with me a love for putting things together, gathering work crews and formulating the next building plan.
-I was a builder.
-No one really noticed it, but it was now in my blood and in my heart.
+When we left that neighborhood, we left a lot of treehouses and every dog had a nice house.
+I took with me a love for putting things together, gathering work crews (my kid brother) and formulating the next building plan.
+I had become a builder!
+No one really noticed me, but it was now in my blood and in my heart.

-Over the years, as I began to get small jobs to pay for those nice clothes like that builder wore, I took on jobs that were always construction related.
-We dug holes and poured set big posts in the ground and then hand mixed concrete with buckets of water we hauled with us.
-We nailed up these brand new boards with fresh and straight nails, then we painted these huge configurations into signs.
-This was just my thing, building stuff and climbing high, never afraid, never doubting my abilities.
+Over the years, as I began to get small jobs to pay for nice clothes like that builder wore, I took on jobs that were always construction related.
+We dug holes and set big posts in the ground and then hand mixed concrete with buckets of water we hauled in with us.
+We nailed up these brand new boards with fresh, straight nails, then we painted these huge configurations into signs.
+This was just my thing – “building stuff; Climbing high without fear and never doubting my abilities.”

-I worked as a linesman, a lumber stocker, insulator installer, roofer, gutter hanger, siding installer, and forklift driver and as I got older tried to join the carpenter’s union to build big stuff, but ended in the office keeping track of who was doing what and making sure everyone had the correct plans.
-Once again the main guy, calling the shots, yeah that’s who I wanted to be.
+I worked as a linesman, a lumber stocker, insulator installer, roofer, gutter hanger, siding installer, and forklift driver and as I got older I wanted to be the main Custom Home Builders Tulsa guy, calling the shots.

-So, I went to work where I enjoyed being.
-The church the youth group the trips, the job of playing with the kids and trying to teach them a thing or two about being good people.
-Side note, they don’t pay you very much for that type of work.
+So, I went to work in the area that I really enjoyed – The Church.
+I got involved with the youth group.
+I had the job of playing with the kids and trying to teach them a thing or two about being good people.

 So in 1987 I walked onto a new building site (with penny loafers and preppy shirt) and applied for the job of carpenter.
-Somehow they didn’t believe me, but I did get the job of “carpenter’s helper”.
+Somehow they didn’t believe me, but I got the job of “carpenter’s helper”.
 I was in!
-It was more than a job it was a path to a dream and I worked that path hard.
+It was more than a job, it was a path to my dream and I worked that path hard.
 I learned everything about how to build a house.
-One of the builder’s noticed me and offered me a job to run his jobs and that turned into a junior partnership.
-I saw how the internal workings of making it all happen.
-Apparently, you gotta have a banker behind you and a salesman to sell you and someone to keep track of all the money in and money out.
+Over time, one of the builder’s noticed me and offered me a job to run his jobs and that ended up turning into a junior partnership.
+I learned the internal workings of making it all happen.
+(Apparently, you gotta have a banker behind you and a salesman to sell you and someone to keep track of all the money coming in and money out.)
 It was an amazing time, I couldn’t get enough of it.
-However, things happen and choices are made beyond one’s control.
-It was time to head down the road again.
-But this time, I know a little something.

-Brian D. Wiggs Homes, Inc. was founded by that young woman and the young man who dreamed of being a builder.
+Brian D. Wiggs Homes, Inc. was founded by a young man who dreamed of being a Custom Home Builders Tulsa.
 Those kids from the early days all joined in the dream and have all cut their teeth on homebuilding.
 My son works with me side by side everyday along with my son in law.
-My daughters have both worked for the company and both are now having great success in building related fields.
+My daughters have both worked for the company and are both now having great success in building related fields.

-For me that’s the story, but I’ll tell you a little about Brian D Wiggs Homes, Inc..
 We founded our company on the principles of Knowledge, Experience and Integrity.
-These are values I have maintained and am very proud to have fostered in my children.
+These are values I have maintained and I am very proud to have fostered these values in my children.
 Integrity is the one that is most rare and that often gets in the way of the easier path, but it is the one most true.
 I can tell you about plenty of mistakes along the way, but it’s never been a mistake to say what I mean and do what I say.
 People know they can count on my words, every time in every way.